akthammomani/Binary-Classifier-Predicting-Credit-Card-Approval/README.md

 <li>Scale the feature values to a uniform range.</li>
 </ol>
 <p>First, we will be converting all the non-numeric values into numeric ones.
 We do this because not only it results in a faster computation but also many machine learning models (like XGBoost) (and especially the ones developed using scikit-learn) require the data to be in a strictly numeric format.
 We will do this by using a technique called <a href="http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html">label encoding</a>.</p>

+## 7. Modelling

+Essentially, predicting if a credit card application will be approved or not is a binary-classification task.
+According to UCI, our dataset contains more instances that correspond to "Denied" status than instances corresponding to "Approved" status.
+Specifically, out of 690 instances, there are 383 (55.5%) applications that got denied and 307 (44.5%) applications that got approved.

+This gives us a benchmark.
+A good machine learning model should be able to accurately predict the status of the applications with respect to these statistics.

+Which model should we pick?
+A question to ask is: are the features that affect the credit card approval decision process correlated with each other?
+Although we can measure correlation, that is outside the scope of this notebook, so we'll rely on our intuition that they indeed are correlated for now.

+ * Logistic Regression model.
+ * Decision Tree - Entrop - No Max depth.
+ * Decision Tree - Gini - max_depth=5.
+ * Random Forest.
+ * Gradient Boosting.
+ * Extreme Gradient Boosting.